crypt0n1te/Write-Ups/ractf-2020/web/admin attack.md

 # Admin Attack

-So based on previous challlenges we know that the RARO site is prone to SQL injection.
-So a good start is to test with some form of `OR 1=1`.
-So i began to test with the basic combinations you are likely to find.
+Since from previous challlenges we know that the RARO site is prone to SQL injection, a good start would be to test with some form of `OR 1=1`, so I began to test with the basic combinations you are likely to find.

-Upon testing i found that the combination `'OR 1=1;--` gave me access to an account, just not the admin account.
-Which means we needed to find a way to get access to the `jimmyTehAdmin` account we found in the previous challenge.
+Upon testing I found that the combination `'OR 1=1;--` gave me access to an account, just not the admin account; this meant we needed to find a way to get access to the `jimmyTehAdmin` account we found in the previous challenge.

 ### Limit Cause
 In SQL we can use the Limit Clause to select a specific item, it is defined by GeeksforGeeks as the following: